Find your fixed rate mortgage with Mortgage Advice Bureau

 Should I fix for 10 years or longer?

 The advantages of fixing for 10 years or longer are that you’ll have the security of knowing how much you’ll pay on your mortgage for a longer period.
-Plus, you’ll usually pay less in arrangement fees than if you take out multiple 2 or 5 year mortgages.
+Plus, you may pay less in mortgage fees than if you take out multiple 2 or 5 year mortgages.
 But fixing for such a long time means you’ll run the risk of potentially missing out on better deals.
-And consider what would happen if you move house.
-It’s important to get expert advice from a fee-free mortgage broker to help you weigh this up.
+It’s important to get expert advice from a mortgage broker to help you find the right mortgage for you.

 Related Reads